Rararazzbian/RiivAI/README.md

 git clone https://github.com/Rararazzbian/RiivAI.git
 ```

-To install the required libraries, CD into the bot's directory using your terminal and run:
+To install the required libraries, CD into the bot's directory with `cd RiivAI` using your terminal and run:
 ```bash
 pip install -r requirements.txt
 ```